janvanrijn/automl_assignment_bo/README.md

 ## Unit tests

 Have a good look at the Unit tests.
-They specifically demonstrate how Sequential Model-based Optimization works and demonstrrate how the interface can be invoked.
+They specifically demonstrate how Sequential Model-based Optimization works and demonstrate how the interface can be invoked.
 If all unit tests succeed, this is a good indication that the assignment could be completed successfully.
-Hint: make sure to work with the versions of numpy, scipy, scikit-learn and ConfigSpace as specified in the `requirements.txt` file, to prevent errors due to randomness.
+Hint: make sure to work with the versions of numpy, scipy and scikit-learn as specified in the `requirements.txt` file, to prevent errors due to randomness.
 These are at moment of publication the most recent versions that are compatible with each other.
-In order to install ConfigSpace, you need the Cython package (note that pip install does not impose any order, so you might want to install Cython by hand first).

 ## Time limit